nusnlp/CRAFT/README.md

 5. Iterate through steps 4 and 5.

 Run Search:
-1. Go to the MCTS folder
+1. Go to the MCTS folder.
-2. Pass in the path for the planner and reviser in the `run.sh` file
+2. Pass in the path for the planner and reviser in the `run.sh` file.
-3. run `bash run.sh` script
+3. run `bash run.sh` script.

 ### Test Data and Predictions:
+1. Test data is in `data/test_input` folder.
+2. Prediction data is in `data/output` folder.